philipstreet/philipstreet.github.io/_posts/2024-05-07-put-on-resource-failed-with-faulted-reference-resource.md

 image: 2024-05-07-chained-resources.png
 ---

 This error can occur when you're trying to deploy a change to an Azure network resource, but its provisioning state, or one of its dependencies, is "Failed".
+Should I start panicking now?
+Why does this happen?
+And how do I fix it?

 This is Part 1 of a series of posts regarding this issue.